Menu

 Directions

-9. Cover the ring with a damp towel and let it rise until doubled, about 1 hour.
+6. Cover the shaped rosca with a damp cloth and let it rise for another hour, or until it becomes puffy.

 Notes